NEW: Find your perfect tool with our matching quiz

 |5 read only users||Unlimited read only users||Unlimited read only users|

 |Unlimited group permissions|

 They offer their full product for free to companies with less Annual Recurring Revenue (ARR) than Fibery for a year.
-Also, they have extended their support to Ukraine by providing it for free till 2023.

 Regardless of the platform you choose for task management, there are chances that you will lose productivity.
 Here are some Project management best practices, that will ensure you get the most out of these platforms:

 Choose Your Project Management Software

 We already took you through a list that should help you make an informed choice.
 Think about your project requirements and choose the platform before starting the project.
 Since migrating an ongoing project is a tedious task.

 Have An Onboarding Meeting With All The Members

 Once you have decided on the platform, set up a meeting with all the members involved in your project.
 If your team size exceeds 10, we would suggest department-wise meetings.
 The purpose of this meeting is to involve team members and help them understand the value of the project.